skyvers/skyve-dev-guide/_pages/queries.md

   sanitise				  | Whether the value of the column (which might contain HTML, etc) should be sanitised. sortable                | Whether the query can be sorted by this column in the list view. sortOrder               | The sorting order (ascending or descending) to use by default when this query is displayed.<br>If the column is sortable, the user will be able to re-sort the list results.

+_Implicit parameter expressions_

+Skyve provides a number of implicit parameter expressions to be used for filtering.

+<ul><li>{CONTACTID} - the id of the contact who is the current user<li>{CUSTOMER} - the name of the customer context in which the current user operates<li>{DATAGROUPID} - the id of the data group of the current user<li>{DATE} - current date<li>{DATETIME} - current date and time<li>{USERID} - bizId of the current user<li>{USER} - the userName of current user<li>{USERNAME} -  the name of the current user contact</ul>

+Developers can of course use their own parameters and provide parameter values using the DocumentQuery interface.

 _Query column definitions_